MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 ## Modify sales quotes and orders

 You might need to modify sales quotes or orders created by the agent during a review step or a request for assistance.
 When you select **Review**, the quote or order opens for you to inspect.
 Make changes as needed, then select **Confirm** in the **Review** pane.
 The agent then processes the document, creating a PDF for inclusion in the outgoing email to the customer.

+You also have the opportunity to modify a quote or a order during the step for reviewing an outgoing email to the customer.
+In this case, select the **Discard** action on the step.
+This action pause the task to allow you to open the quote or order and makes changes.

+After you make the changes, return the task view, select one of the options for resuming the task, and the select **Send**:

+- **I have updated the quote** or **I have updated the order** - Select one of these options if you have mad changes to the quote or order, and you want the agent to generate a new PDF and email for the customer.
+- **Just resume** - Select this option if you haven't changed the quote or order.
+With this option, the agent doesn't generate a new quote or order, and keeps the original email as before.

 ## Stop a task